kamaln7/klein/README.md

 | `-url string`        | Base URL to the hosted instance of the klein. | `http://listenAddr/` |

 You must specify one storage provider (`file.path`/`bolt.path`) and one alias provider (`alphanumeric.length`/`memorable.length`).

+If none of `auth.key`, `auth.username`, and `auth.password` are provided, the server is run without authentication.

 ### Service file